nyobel/Investment_portfolio_analysis_sql/README.md

 - Referential integrity through primary and foreign keys
 - Structured transformation using stored procedures

-All scripts are available in the `/scripts/silver` folder.
+All scripts are available in the [Silver Scripts](scripts/silver) folder.

 ---